Choate-Robotics/Programming-SOPs/_sources/installation/index.rst.txt

 * We use Github to host our code and to collaborate with other developers.
 * Github can be accessed at (github.com/Choate-Robotics)
 .. important::

-    **Important**: Github is not the same as git.
+    Github is not the same as git.
 Git is a version control system that is used to manage code.
 Github is a website that hosts git repositories.
 .. note::

-    **Note**: You will need to create a Github account to access our repositories.
+    You will need to create a Github account to access our repositories.
 Let the current team leader know your Github username so you can be added to the organization.

 **How to Install Git**
 ----------------------